5ecompendium/bestiary/_creatures/baphomet.md

 ***Charge.*** If Baphomet moves at least 10 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 16 (3d10) piercing damage.
 If the target is a creature, it must succeed on a DC 25 Strength saving throw or be pushed up to 10 feet away and knocked prone.

-***Innate Spellcasting.*** Baphomet's spellcasting ability is Charisma.
+***Innate Spellcasting.*** Baphomet's spellcasting ability is Charisma (spell save DC 18).
 He can innately cast the following spells, requiring no material components:

 * At will: <i>detect magic</i>